typelevel/toolkit/docs/examples.md

 ## Parsing and transforming a CSV file

 Here, [fs2-data-csv] is used to read and parse a comma separated file.
-Manual encoders and decoders are defined for our `Passenger`s to show you how to everything from scratch.
+Manual encoders and decoders are defined for our `Passenger`s to show you how to do everything from scratch.

 Let's start with a CSV file that has records of fictious passengers registered for a flight:

 ```
-id,First Name,Age,flight number,country
+id,First Name,Age,flight number,destination
 1,Seyton,44,WX122,Tanzania
 2,Lina,,UX199,Greenland
 3,Grogu,,SW999,Singapore